google/dspl/docs/dspl2-spec.md

 }
 ```

-#### Using Footnotes
+#### Using Annotations

-When setting footnotes (possibly more than one, as in the example) on a MeasureValue can be referred to by code:
+When setting annotations (possibly more than one, as in the example) on a MeasureValue can be referred to by code:

 ```
 {
   "@type": "MeasureValue",
   "measure": "#unemployment",
   "value": 1448000,
-  "footnote": [
+  "annotation": [
     {
       "@type": "StatisticalAnnotation",
       "codeValue": "p",